Skip to main content

 2. Understanding beyond keywords

-Dark blue banner with a blue box containing the number 3, followed by the text: “Data control that prevents hallucinations.”
+Dark blue banner with a blue box containing the number 3, followed by the text: “Data control and built-in two-step verification process”

 Unlike generic AI tools that pull from the open web, Squiz search is confined to your trusted content.
 Only approved pages are indexed, so users get accurate, brand-safe answers, while you stay in control of what the AI can see and say.